fhiso/basic-concepts/type-system.md

 {.example} XML Schema defines an integer type in §3.4.13 of \[[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)\] which is well-suited for use in this standard.
 FHISO uses this type where integer values occur.

-The mapping from lexical representations to logical values need not be one-to-one.
-If a *datatype* has multiple lexical representations of the same logical value, a *conformant* application *must* treat these representations equivalently and *may* change a *string* of that *datatype* to be a different but equivalent lexical representation.
+The mapping from lexical representations to *entities* need not be one-to-one.
+If a *datatype* has multiple lexical representations of the same *entity*, a *conformant* application *must* treat these representations equivalently and *may* change a *string* of that *datatype* to be a different but equivalent lexical representation.

 {.note} This allows applications to store such *strings* internally using any representation of that *entity* (such as a database field or a variable) without retaining the original lexical representation.